Report: Seahawks ‘have had discussions’ about a trade for Julio Jones

 Indeed, the Seahawks have usually restructured deals (which is not the same as redoing a contract via an extension) only once a move is already in hand that requires some immediate cap space, such as when Wilson’s deal was restructured in 2017 to fit in left tackle Duane Brown at midseason.

 But unless Seattle could redo Jones’ deal (and his agent is the famed Jimmy Sexton), the Seahawks would have to do more than just restructuring the deal of either Wilson or Wagner to fit him in.
+And the bigger picture is that at some point, all that money has to be accounted for.
+But Seattle has seemed more willing than ever this offseason to take kick-the-can-down-the-road approaches to cap management, such as using voidable years to spread out the cap hits of bonus payments.

-There’s also the matter of whether the Seahawks would think it’s worth it.
+There’s also the matter of whether the Seahawks would think a trade and the subsequent cap finagling would be worth it.

 Jones is a sure Hall of Famer.
 But he was limited to nine games last season due to a hamstring injury, and now entering his 11th season it’s fair to wonder if he is on the downside of his career.